-Adoption of FINRA Rule 2165 and Relationship to NASAA Model Act
+Adoption of FINRA Rule 2165 and its Relationship to the Model Act

 State regulation of broker-dealers parallels self-regulation conducted by FINRA, a federally sanctioned self-regulatory organization ("SRO").
-As an SRO, FINRA exercises significant authority over the conduct and practices of its broker-dealer members, but its role is also strictly circumscribed by federal statutes and regulations.
-Thus, state laws are legally and functionally distinct from rules adopted by FINRA and any other SRO.
+As an SRO, FINRA exercises significant authority over the conduct and practices of its broker-dealer members, but its role is

-In 2017, after the Model Act was adopted, FINRA adopted Rule 2165 (Financial Exploitation of Specified Adults) and amendments to FINRA Rule 4512 (Customer Account Information).53 Certain provisions of these rules are complementary to the Model Act.
-For example, the former is similar to sections 7 and 8 of the Model Act in that it allows broker-dealers to place temporary holds on the disbursements of funds or securities from the accounts of specified customers in situations where there is a reasonable belief that a customer may be the subject of financial exploitation.54 The latter requires broker-dealers to make reasonable efforts to obtain, from the customer, the name and contact information for a trusted contact person for the customer's account, which has similarities with sections 5 and 6 of the Model Act.55 In the fall of 2019, FINRA announced that it was conducting a retrospective review to assess the effectiveness and efficiency of its rules and administrative processes that help protect senior investors from financial exploitation.56 FINRA solicited public comment on a variety of ideas to expand its rules.
-The comment period closed on October 8, 2019.57
+In 2017, after the Model Act was adopted, FINRA adopted Rule 2165 (Financial Exploitation of Specified Adults) and amendments to FINRA Rule 4512 (Customer Account Information).54 Certain provisions of these rules are complementary to the Model Act.
+For example, the former is similar to sections 7 and 8 of the Model Act in that it allows broker-dealers to place temporary holds on the disbursements of funds or securities from the accounts of specified customers in situations where there is a reasonable belief that a customer may be the subject of financial exploitation.55 The latter requires broker-dealers to make reasonable efforts to obtain, from the customer, the name and contact information of a trusted contact person for the customer's account, which has similarities with sections 5 and 6 of the Model Act.56 In the fall of 2019, FINRA announced that it was conducting a retrospective review to assess the effectiveness and efficiency of its rules and administrative processes that help protect senior investors from financial exploitation.57 FINRA solicited public comment on a variety of ideas to expand its rules.
+The comment period closed on October 8, 2019.58

-On June 28, 2021, FINRA filed with the Securities and Exchange Commission ("SEC") a proposed rule change to amend rule 2165 (Financial Exploitation of Specified Adults) to permit member firms to: (1) extend a temporary hold on a disbursement of funds or securities or a transaction in securities for an additional 30-business days if the member firm has reported the matter to a state regulator or agency or a court of competent jurisdiction; and (2) place a temporary hold on securities transactions where there is a reasonable belief of financial exploitation.58
+On June 28, 2021, FINRA filed with the Securities and Exchange Commission ("SEC") a proposed rule change to amend rule 2165 (Financial Exploitation of Specified Adults) to permit member firms to: (1) extend a temporary hold on a disbursement of funds or securities or a transaction in securities for an additional 30-business days if the member firm has reported the matter to a state regulator or agency or a court of competent jurisdiction; and (2) place a temporary hold on securities transactions where there is a reasonable belief of financial exploitation.59

-Adoption by FINRA of Rules 2165 and 4512 was an important step; however, the promulgation of these rules is not a substitute for the enactment of state legislation.
-The scope of FINRA's jurisdiction is narrower than that of state securities regulators and does not include investment advisers.59 Moreover, the protections afforded by the FINRA rules are substantively different from those afforded by the Model Act and related report and hold legislation.
+FINRA's adoption of Rules 2165 and 4512 was an important step; however, promulgating these rules is not a substitute for enacting state legislation.
+The scope of FINRA's jurisdiction is narrower than that of state securities regulators and does not include investment advisers.60 Moreover, the protections afforded by the FINRA rules are substantively different from those afforded by the Model Act and related report and hold legislation.
 For example, the requirement to report suspected financial exploitation to state regulators or state APS agencies (or both) is unique to the Model Act, as is the requirement that securities firms share records with state APS and law enforcement agencies, which is an essential tool for agencies tasked with preventing and investigating financial exploitation.
 Furthermore, the FINRA rules do not provide firms with civil and administrative immunity that may otherwise arise from disclosing certain financial information.